fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Local Search

-- The hexo-generator-search plug-in has been integrated, please close if you have installed other search plug-ins to avoid generating redundant index files.
+- The hexo-generator-search plug-in has been integrated, please disable it if you had installed other search plug-ins to avoid generating redundant index files.

-- By default, `local-search.xml` is generated and used in the root directory.
+- By default, `local-search.xml` is generated in the root directory and being used.

 ### Banner Image

-- img src
+- image source

-there is `banner_img` item for every pages in the **theme config**, you can use a relative path or url.
+There is `banner_img` property for every pages in the **theme config**, it can be assigned a relative path or url.

-use a local image：
+To use a local image:

 ```yaml
 banner_img: /img/bg/example.jpg   # stored at /source/img/bg/example.jpg
 ```

-use a url:
+To use a url:

 ```yaml
 banner_img: https://static.zkqiang.cn/example.jpg
 ```

 ::: tip
-You can define the ain path yourself, but it should be in the `source` directory
+You can define the path yourself, but it should be in the `source` directory

 The source directory of blog and fluid will be merged eventually, so the source of blog is preferred.
 :::

 - height

-For different people's thoughts, you can control the height of the `banner_img` on the page.
+For different people's preferences, you can control the height of the `banner_img` on the page.

-You can set a value to `banner_img_height` for every pages in **theme config**, 0 - 100 is valuable, We think it is better to choose a number bigger than 70.
+You can set `banner_img_height` for every pages in **theme config** with a valid range of 0 - 100.
+We think it is better to choose a number bigger than 70.

 - alpha of mask

-You can set a value `banner_mask_alpha` for every pages in **theme config**, 0 - 1.0 is valuable, 0 is completely transparent (no mask), 1 is completely opaque
+You can set `banner_mask_alpha` for every pages in **theme config** with a valid range of 0 - 1.0.
+0 is completely transparent (no mask) while 1 is completely opaque.

 ::: tip
-Each post page can define its banner independently, you can read the config about the posts for more details.
+The banner of each post page can be set independently.
+You can read the config about the posts for more details.
 :::

 <InArticleAdsense :data-ad-client=$themeConfig.ads.client :data-ad-slot=$themeConfig.ads.inSlot is-new-ads-code="yes"></InArticleAdsense>

 ### Title of Blog

-The title is on the left of the banner, Its value can set by the attribute `title` in file **site config**, which is also the title of the browser's tab.
+The title is on the left side of the banner.
+It can be set by modifying the property `title` in file **site config**, which is also the title of the browser's tab.

 If you want to set varies titles for different pages, you can change the **theme config** as follows: